![]() |

-Buffalo Springfield is a North American folk-rock band known not only for the music, but for the bands and careers that come after the band ended.
+Buffalo Springfield was a North American folk-rock band known not only for their music, but for the bands and careers that emerged after they disbanded.

 They were one of the first bands to emerge after the "British invasion."
 The band's music combined rock, folk, and country music into a sound all its own.